- Optimizely Feature Experimentation

-- Replace the deprecated X-Frame-Options HTTP header with its successor, Content Security Policies
+You can replace and configure the deprecated X-Frame-Options HTTP header with its successor, Content Security Policies (CSP).

 Implement Content Security Policies (CSP)

-X-Frame-Options is a deprecated web standard that has been succeeded by Content Security Policies, which allows for greater customization, including the ability to allowlist Optimizely.
+X-Frame-Options is a deprecated web standard that is succeeded by Content Security Policies, which allows for greater customization, including the ability to allow-list Optimizely Experimentation.

-For Optimizely, add the following directives to the CSP header for your pages:
+For Optimizely Experimentation, add the following directives to the CSP header for your pages:

 frame-src https://a[your-account-id-here].cdn.optimizely.com https://a[your-account-id-here].cdn-pci.optimizely.com; script-src 'self' https://*.optimizely.com https://optimizely.s3.amazonaws.com https://cdn-assets-prod.s3.amazonaws.com 'nonce-[your-nonce-value]' 'strict-dynamic'; connect-src https://logx.optimizely.com https://*.optimizely.com; img-src https://cdn.optimizely.com; style-src 'unsafe-inline';